Ayokunle6/alx-low_level_programming-1/0x05-pointers_arrays_strings/README.md

 2. A function that returns the length of a string
 3. A function that prints a string, followed by a new line, to stdout.
 4. Reversing the words from the string.
+5. Creating a function that reverse a string